-More about Falmouth | St Mawes | Roseland Peninsula | Mevagissey
+More about Falmouth | St Mawes | Roseland Peninsula | Cornish Coast | South Cornish Coast Beaches | Mevagissey

-On the South Coast of Cornwall.
-Stretching from Tolverne-above the King Harry Ferry in the North Admire the thatched Smugglers Cottage , used by the US Army as an embarkation point for the D-Day landings. down the River Fal, and into Carrick Roads, up St Just Pool to see Roseland Church.
+On the South Cornish Coast Cornwall.
+Stretching from Tolverne-above the King Harry Ferry in the North.
+Admire the thatched Smugglers Cottage , used by the US Army as an embarkation point for the D-Day landings. down the River Fal, and into Carrick Roads, up St Just Pool to see Roseland Church.
 Back down the Roads, around St Anthony Head, along the South Coast to Portscatho and so picturesque Portloe both with their sheltered harbours.

 Inland Gerrans with its steeple topped church.